-Pursuant to the management agreement, teachers will be jointly employed by the Board and ALS, and administrators and staff will be employed by ALS.
-This arrangement is necessary for the administration of employee benefits, does not reduce the Board's authority to hire and fire teachers, and complies with N.C.
-Gen. Stat. s.
+The Board intends to contract with ALS for the provision of certain management services.
+The management agreement between the Board and ALS is included in Appendix L. Pursuant to that agreement, teachers will be jointly employed by the Board and ALS, and administrators and other staff will be employed by ALS.
+This arrangement is necessary for the administration of employment benefits, does not reduce the Board's authority to hire and fire teachers, and complies with N.C.
+Gen. State.
 115C-238.29F(e)(1).

-This arrangement was reviewed and approved by legal counsel for the NC Department of Public Instruction and the State Board of Education prior to the submission of this application.
+Additionally, this arrangement was reviewed and approved by legal counsel for the Department of Public Instruction prior to the submission of this application.